OCD. Diagnosis and Treatment

 Symptoms of Obsessive-Compulsive Disorder

-Obsessive-compulsive disorder can appear as variety of symptoms, such as washing compulsions, checking things countless times (e.g., locks on doors), performing rituals, arranging objects in a certain way, repeating words and phrases, or experiencing reciprocal thoughts often with disturbing content.
-Other symptoms are counting in certain way or performing some actions/rituals before being able to move to the normal life routine.
+Obsessive-compulsive disorder can appear as a variety of symptoms, such as washing compulsions, checking things countless times (e.g., locks on doors), performing rituals, arranging objects in a certain way, repeating words and phrases, or experiencing reciprocal thoughts often with disturbing content.
+Other symptoms are counting in a certain way or performing some actions/rituals before being able to move to the normal life routine.

 Intrusive Thoughts and Rituals